MicrosoftDocs/Devices-docs/surface/surface-laptop-5-overview.md

 ---
-title: Surface Laptop 5 overview
+title: Surface Laptop 5 for Business overview
 description: This article provides an overview of the new Surface Laptop 5. ms.prod: w11 ms.mktglfcycl: manage